bingeli1212/nitrile-preview/doc/DOC-diagram.md

   This returns a regular pentagon centered at (0,0) and with a side measurement equal to 3 grid length.

++ aaaTriangle{&Left,a,B,C}

+  This returns a triangle ABC such that the vertex A is at the top, line segment BC is 'a', which is horizontal, with vertex B at position 'Left', and with angle B set to 'B' and angle C set to 'C'.

 + polyline

   This returns a path expressing a polyline.
 The syntax is: